vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 {{% /callout %}}

 {{% callout %}}
 The `version` attribute is (already) part of the JPA Entity.
-This provides out of the box optimistic locking.
-Persisting changes to the aggregate should be done sequentially, to be sure that it stays in a consistent state and not to overwrite concurrent changes.
+This provides out-of-the-box optimistic locking.
+Persisting changes to the aggregate should be done sequentially, to be sure that it stays in a consistent state and does not overwrite concurrent changes.
 {{% /callout %}}

 Finally the adapter itself: